 Many of the individual principles and practices that are promoted by agile development have been around for years, even decades.
 As opposed to implementing these best practices piecemeal, agile methodologies have "packaged" various customer, management, and in some cases, engineering practices and principles together in a way that helps guide teams through the process of rapidly planning and delivering working, tested software.
 Each of the agile methodologies combines both old and new ideas into refinements that are certainly greater than the sums of their parts.

 While it is true that many of the practices associated with agile development have been around for quite some time, the average software development team has yet to embrace many of the principles and practices.
 Even today, the average software team does not iterate, does not deliver software incrementally, and does not practice continuous planning nor automate testing.
 Now that these practices have been combined in a manner that can more easily be understood and adopted, the trend appears to be rapidly changing for the better, especially during the last several years.

 As with any new way of doing business though, Agile methods have generated quite a bit of controversy within the software community.
 Yet since their emergence, in project after project, they have continued to deliver higher quality software systems in less time than traditional processes.
 If you are a software development professional, you definitely owe it to yourself to become familiar with the theory and practice of agile development.
 Hopefully the information presented on this site can assist you in learning what agile is all about.

-Looking for a Tool to Support Your Agile Development Efforts?
+Looking for Agile Development Platform and Tools to Support Your Agile Development Methodology?

 VersionOne is designed from the ground up to support today’s leading-edge agile development methodologies such as Scrum, XP, Lean/Kanban and hybrid.
 Learn more about how VersionOne’s agile project management tools help teams of all sizes, from single teams to distributed enterprises, scale agile faster, easier and smarter.